Our Wakes: 2017

 the commercial streets there were many small shops with restaurants that today could be

 compared to fast foods shops as people took the food away with them.
-More than 70 restaurants
+More the 70 restaurants

-have been located so far.
+have been located.
 There were also numerous bakeries and around 40 brothels in Pompeii.
+At the

-At the intersection of the streets, there were some blocks of rocks that allowed pedestrians to
+intersection of the streets, there were some blocks of rocks that allowed pedestrians to cross

 Some areas of the city were occupied by luxurious houses.
 Often the houses had 2 floors and a